chef/chef-web-docs/chef_master/source/ctl_chef.rst

 Use the ``chef generate app`` subcommand to generate a cookbook structure that:

 * Supports multiple cookbooks (as many as needed to support an "application")
-* Supports a top-level instance of Kitchen that can be used to test each cookbook in the appication
+* Supports a top-level instance of Kitchen that can be used to test each cookbook in the application
 * Supports a single Policyfile.rb, which is an upcoming feature of the Chef development kit that defines a workflow around a set of cookbooks and related policy (such as roles, environments, and so on); for more information about Policyfile.rb, see the chef.lists discussions (search for "policyfile")

 .. note:: .. tag ruby_style_patterns_hyphens